A tale in five beds...

 The now queen dowager spend the rest of her life mourning her dead husband.
 She only wore white, the official mourning colour of the French royals.
 She is therefore also known as 'the white queen'.

 The bedroom that reminds us of her is a grim, dark one, decorated with skulls and crossbones.
-Other symbols of dead that we see here are the white feathers symbols of grieve, and silver tears.
+Other symbols of death that we see here are the white feathers symbols of grieve, and silver tears.
 The portrait of Henry III can be found in the little corner tower.

 The last 'royal' female owner of the Chateau de Chenonceau was Gabrielle d'Estrées.